 The City assisted BirdingNSW to produce a brochure guide to the birds found in parks and gardens around Sydney, in partnership with Birdlife Australia, the Royal Botanic Gardens and Domain Trust and the Centennial and Moore Park Trust.
 The brochure is available at all Neighbourhood Service Centres.

 We have supported some leading researchers collect information that will help us protect plants and animals that call the local area home.

 With the help of an environmental grant, Dr John Broadbent, under the auspices of Pyrmont Progress Inc, examined the flora and fauna of the Pyrmont peninsula, past and present.

-The report described the major transformations over the past 200 years of the peninsula and made recommendations to improve and restore biodiversity in the area.
+The report, Transformations: Ecology of Pyrmont Peninsula 1788–2008, describes the major transformations over the past 200 years of the peninsula and made recommendations to improve and restore biodiversity in the area.

 This report was reviewed as part of the Urban Ecology Strategic Action Plan.

 Superb Fairy-Wren Habitat in Glebe and Forest Lodge